-About this recipe: A super-delicious way of preparing fish.
-Cajun-seasoned tilapia fillets are baked to perfection and served with a creamy dill sauce.
+A super-delicious way of preparing fish.
+Cajun-seasoned white fish fillets are baked to perfection and served with a creamy dill sauce.
 Serve with steamed asparagus, if desired.

 The sauce is great - make it!
 Because of other reviews of the fish I changed the cooking method and had great success.
 I used the same seasonings but pan fried the Tilapia filets in a little butter and olive oil.
 I used medium high heat to get crispy edges.
 I sprinkled lemon juice over the top - fabulous! - 24 Nov 2006 (Review from Allrecipes US | Canada)